 Article published on 22 June 2021

-Independently commissioned research by leading outdoor play and sport provider Proludic has shown that the public still wants to see high-quality outdoor play facilities at leading leisure attractions across the UK.
+Independently commissioned research by leading outdoor play and sport provider Proludic has shown that the public still wants to see high-quality outdoor play areas at leading leisure businesses across the UK.

 Three years have passed since the last research.
 We wanted to revisit it to see the current situation, particularly in the aftermath of the global pandemic.
 We, therefore, asked the same questions to a randomly selected representative sample of 1000 adults.